GuillemArman/WikiDirtTrack/README.md

 We are two stuents from CITM UPC developing an Artificial Intelligence videogame for the AI subject.

 Dirt Track
 Dirt Track is a Stadium Manager.
 Everyday day people will come to your stadium, manage the ticket price and upgrade the races thanks to the mechanics.
-During night cops will patrol.
+Complete the quests and make sure everybody pays the ticket entrance!

 Use WASD or the mouse in order to move the camera.
 You can do zoom with the wheel (ONLY IN CAMERA 4).
 After 3 days the game ends.